 High-profile failures may discourage ambitious initiatives, but mature leaders use these examples as data points to fuel their own success.
 Davenport and Westerman mentioned some efforts such as Nike’s activity tracker or GE’s attempts to transform many of its operations as examples of plans that largely failed.
 Given the press coverage that often follows high-profile initiatives such as these, and the high price tag that large technological innovations demand, it is understandable that leaders want to avoid results like these.
 The best response isn’t to backtrack on current efforts in light of other failures though, but rather to identify what went wrong and determine how to avoid similar mistakes.

-In practice, planning often means approaching long-term goals from a high-level perspective, and then dividing them down to monthly, weekly and even daily tasks.
+In practice, planning often means approaching long-term goals from a high-level perspective, and then dividing them down to monthly, weekly, and even daily tasks.
 The time management mentioned above is an important part of effective planning, but establishing regular goals goes even further.
-When we spoke to Dennis Yang earlier this year, he told us about his current plans and how he positioned his team to meet long-term objectives.
+When we spoke to Dennis Yang, he told us about his current plans and how he positioned his team to meet long-term objectives.
 “We’re eight months into an 18-month plan, and we’ve already seen lots of success,” he said.
-“In a year, we’ll be in an even stronger position in terms of security, technology and automation.”
+“In a year, we’ll be in an even stronger position in terms of security, technology, and automation.”

 Without strong planning skills, it’s easy for leaders to get overwhelmed by the day-to-day demands of their organizations and miss out on the innovation that has become so important in IT functions.
 Some of the most important initiatives that organizations pursue today are driven by technology, and businesses expect big plans from their leaders.
 In many cases, organizations also look for innovation when making hiring decisions for their executive positions.
 When we spoke to Mike Burgett, Founder of CIO Partners, he elaborated on this principle.
 “People who can quickly assess the business process and determine how technology can support or further innovate are quite valuable in their respective organization,” he told us, continuing, “We want to see concrete examples of their previous success.”